praetorian-inc/Harald/README.md

 These registries can be used to perform multiple operations, such as addition, substraction, encoding and decoding... etc.

-Harald dinamically allocates an array of results where the protocol can store the responses to each request performed upon sending a payload fragment.
+Harald dynamically allocates an array of results where the protocol can store the responses to each request performed upon sending a payload fragment.

 ![Harald high-level diagram](HARALD_diag.png)